How to Pair Wine with Food [Wine and Food Pairing Basics]

 White wines also pair well with a wide selection of cheeses and salami, not to mention pizza and pasta.

-Tip #7: Pair Acid Foods With An Alcoholic Yet Acid Wine
+Tip #7: Pair Acidic Foods With an Alcoholic Yet Acidic Wine

-Tip #8: Sparkling Wine Is Not Only For Occasions
+Tip #8: Sparkling Wine is Not Just For Special Occasions

 You can serve sparkling wines with fatty fish or eel, with boiled meats or refined cold cuts.